RyanPPitts/Project-Management-App/README.md

 I was in quite a bind when I started this project since I had an awful experience trying to make Windows work with the Ruby environment.
 After ditching the Windows PC, I had a much smoother time building the app in the Mac OS environment.

 - WebCrunch - Great tutorial on Ruby on Rails and using the gems listed above.
+Most of this project was coded along with the Rails tutorial on YouTube.
 YouTube page - https://www.youtube.com/user/webcrunchblog

 - Traversy Media - Several videos outlining Bulma, gems and ruby on rails.
 YouTube page - https://www.youtube.com/user/TechGuyWeb